 10 Twenty-two of the studies examined sexual recidivism (3,121 treated sex offenders and 3,625 comparison offenders) and 13 studies examined general recidivism (1,979 treated sex offenders and 2,822 comparison offenders).

 11 Recidivism was defined as reconviction in 10 studies and rearrest in 12 studies.
 In one study, the criterion for recidivism was not specified.
-Average followup periods ranged from 1 to 21 years, with a median of 4.7 years.
+Average follow-up periods ranged from one to 21 years, with a median of 4.7 years.

 12 The 43 studies examined 5,078 treated offenders and 4,376 untreated offenders.
 Thirty-eight studies reported sexual recidivism (4,321 treated sex offenders and 3,591 comparison offenders) and 30 studies reported general recidivism (3,356 treated sex offenders and 2,475 comparison offenders).
-Recidivism was defined as reconviction in 8 studies and rearrest in 11 studies.
-In 20 studies, broad definitions of recidivism were used, including parole violations, readmissions to institutions, or community reports.
-Average followup periods ranged from 1 to 16 years, with a median of 46 months.
+Recidivism was defined as reconviction in eight studies and rearrest in 11 studies.
+In 20 studies, broad definitions of recidivism were used, including parole violations, readmissions to institutions or community reports.
+Average follow-up periods ranged from one to 16 years, with a median of 46 months.

 13 The 22,181 study subjects included 9,512 treated sexual offenders and 12,669 untreated sexual offenders.

 14 These recidivism rates are based on the n-weighted average for the treatment and comparison groups.
 The unweighted average recidivism rates were 12 percent for the treatment group and 24 percent for the comparison group.
 The average follow-up period for treated sex offenders was 63.54 months (5.3 years) and the average follow-up period for untreated offenders was 62.41 months (5.2 years).

 15 Only 13 of the studies in the meta-analysis reported data on general recidivism.